Wes Welker: 2012 season

 In the Patriots' Week 1 win over the Tennessee Titans, with three receptions for 14 yards in the 34–13 victory, Welker tied former Patriots receiver Troy Brown's franchise record for receptions; he took sole possession of the franchise record for receptions a week later against the Arizona Cardinals with five receptions for 95 yards.
 In Week 3, against the Baltimore Ravens, he had eight receptions for 142 yards in a narrow 31–30 loss.
 On October 14, in a 24–23 loss to the Seattle Seahawks, he had 10 receptions for 138 yards and a touchdown.
 During the Week 13 game against the Miami Dolphins, Welker, with, 12 receptions, set the NFL record for the most games with 10 or more receptions, tying him with 49ers legend and Hall of Famer Jerry Rice.
 It was his 17th game accomplishing the feat.
 He also set the NFL record for most games with 10 or more catches and 100 or more yards.
 With his 16th such performance, he moved ahead of Jerry Rice and Andre Johnson.
 Overall, he finished the 2012 season with 118 receptions for 1,354 receiving yards and six touchdowns.
 He ended the season tied with Chicago Bears receiver Brandon Marshall for second in receptions with 118, behind Detroit's Calvin Johnson.
 Welker earned his fifth Pro Bowl nomination.

 In the Divisional Round against the Houston Texans, Welker had eight receptions for 131 receiving yards in the 41–28 victory.
-In the AFC Championship loss to the Baltimore Ravens, he had eight receptions for 117 receiving yards and one receiving touchdown in the 28–13 loss.
+In the AFC Championship loss to the eventual Super Bowl XLVII champion Baltimore Ravens, he had eight receptions for 117 receiving yards and one receiving touchdown in what would be his final game as a Patriot in the 28–13 season-ending loss.
 He finished ranked 44th by his fellow players on the NFL Top 100 Players of 2013.